docker/docs/datacenter/ucp/3.0/guides/authorization/rbac-basics-create-subjects.md

 2. Click **Create Team**.
 3. Input a team name (and description).
 4. Click **Create**.
 5. Add existing users to the team.
-To sync LDAP users, see: [Integrate with an LDAP Directory](../../datacenter/ucp/2.2/guides/admin/configure/external-auth/index.md).
+To sync LDAP users, see: [Integrate with an LDAP Directory](../admin/configure/external-auth/index.md).
    - Click the team name and select **Actions** > **Add Users**.
    - Check the users to include and click **Add Users**.

-> **Note**: To sync teams with groups in an LDAP server, see [Sync Teams with LDAP](./admin-sync-with-ldap).
+> **Note**: To sync teams with groups in an LDAP server, see [Sync Teams with LDAP](admin-sync-with-ldap).

-{% if include.version=="ucp-3.0" %}

 ### Create users manually

 New users are assigned a default permission level so that they can access the cluster.
-To extend a user's default permissions, add them to a team and [create grants](./rbac-basics-grant-permissions/).
+To extend a user's default permissions, add them to a team and [create grants](rbac-basics-grant-permissions.md).
 You can optionally grant them Docker EE administrator permissions.

 To manally create users in UCP: